strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 As Apache Kafka users, we sometimes have to scale up/down the number of Kafka brokers in our cluster depending on the use case.
 Addition of extra brokers can be an advantage to handle increased load, and we can use Cruise Control for general rebalancing in Strimzi since it allows us to automate the balancing of load across the cluster but what if we are scaling down the clusters?
 Let us understand this with the help of an example, suppose there are certain number of brokers in a cluster and now we want to remove a broker from the cluster.
 We need to make sure that the broker which is going to be removed should not have any assigned partitions.
-Strimzi's integration of Cruise Control currently doesn't support doing this for you.
+Strimzi's integration of Cruise Control currently doesn't support doing this for you, but we are working on it [strimzi/proposals#52](https://github.com/strimzi/proposals/pull/52).
 You have to use some other tool to assign the partitions from the broker to be removed, to the remaining brokers.
 The most convenient tool for this job is the Kafka partition reassignment tool.